Does Skipping a Service Affect Your Car’s Value?

 Should you service the car before selling?

-If you’re planning to sell my car, the decision usually comes down to cost versus reassurance.
+If you’re planning to sell your car, the decision usually comes down to cost versus reassurance.
 A service may help smooth the sale, but it won’t always increase the final offer enough to recover the cost.

 Being upfront about any missed services and pricing the car accordingly is often more effective than trying to “catch up” on maintenance.